johngorsky/johngorsky.github.io/_pages/journey.md

 But, life is always full of twists and I soon received a call from an old high school friend who was heading up an engineering department at an aerospace firm and needed someone who understood manufacturing, electronics, hydraulics, and testing.
 So off I went on to another adventure where I currently help design and maintain test stands for aerospace components.

-I wonder what adventure lies ahead??
+I wonder what adventure lies ahead?